hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > If they can't thus succeed, another aim
 >
-> They take; 'tis to traduce the teacher's fame;
+> They take; it is to traduce the teacher's fame;
 >
 > To calumny they then resort, to gain
 >
 > What they by merit never could obtain;
 >
-> With inuendos of "what people say",
+> With innuendos of "what people say",
 >
 > They strive to get their teachers turned away;
 >